na50r/110_bleu/README.md

 Inspired by the BLEU score matrix shown in Phillip Koehn's [Europarl Statistical Machine Translation paper](https://aclanthology.org/2005.mtsummit-papers.11/), we try to recreate a similar matrix by obtaining translations from two modern machine translation systems, namely DeepL and GPT4.1 and evaluating them.

 **NOTE**:
-This codebase is NOT an API nor a Python Package.
+This code base is NOT an API nor a Python Package.
 Type annotation and docstrings were added merely for readability and intepretability's sake, for project evaluators.
-Only relevant functions/methods and classes received them, whereas private methods or utility function should be understandable by just reading the code (variable names, see how their used, etc.)
+Only relevant functions, methods and classes received them.

 ## Triplets
-The aligned translations used for evaluation can be found [here](https://drive.google.com/file/d/117-uAof7Us4snuyEZ8yhYfItN0pKn-BH/view?usp=sharing)
+The aligned translations used for evaluation can be found [here](https://drive.google.com/file/d/1QGs37d_czpQc799HMB6v_p4NuQ-GyJj3/view?usp=sharing)

 ## Translations
 The translations obtained in this project and used for alignment and evaluation can be found [here](https://drive.google.com/file/d/1EJDqTEjVNnDvU59E4sgTSeepkohJin3v/view?usp=sharing)